4 - Making garden candles

 With candle remains

-When making your first candles, you will probably use candle remains that you had or received yourself.
-Because we do not always know the composition of candle remains, I advise you to use the following proportions.
-It is also very important that the candle remains are first cleaned properly.
-Melt the candle remains and pour everything through a metal fine sieve in which you place one sheet of a paper handkerchief so that impurities and old wicks remain behind.
+When making your first candles, you'll likely use candle scraps you had yourself or received.
+Because we don't always know the composition of candle scraps, I recommend using the following proportions.
+It's also crucial to thoroughly clean the candle scraps first.
+Melt the candle scraps and pour them through a fine-mesh metal sieve, lined with a paper towel to remove any impurities and old wicks.

 Mixing ratio: